couchbaselabs/rampup/README.md

     watch -d "ls -at out/test*/*.out | head -n 1 | xargs tail -n 30"

-Hint: check that "items/sec" isn't too crazy (unbelievably fast), as that might indicate some weird issue with data loading or accessing.
+Hint: check that "items/sec" isn't too crazy (unbelievably fast, or greater than 100,000 items/sec), as that might indicate some weird issue with data loading or accessing.

 # R

 To generate nice PDF graphs, we use the R tool.
 Please see the report subdirectory.

 To get R, see r-project.org / CRAN, and if you're running on a mac, favor R64.app.